Environmental Sound Deepfake Detection Using Deep-Learning Framework: Conclusion

 \section{Conclusion}

-We have presented a deep-learning based framework for environmental sound deepfake detection (ESDD).
-By conducting extensive experiments on the benchmark datasets of EnvSDD and ESDD-Challenge-TestSet, we indicate that (1) Detecting deepfake audio of sound event and sound scene should be considered as individual tasks; (2) A model for ESDD on sound event can be effectively apply for ESDD on sound scene; (3) finetuning a pre-trained model is effective for ESDD task rather than training from scratch.
-We eventually propose the best model for the ESDD task by combining finetuning the pre-trained BEATs model with our proposed three-stage training strategy.
+We have presented a deep-learning based framework for Environmental Sound Deepfake Detection (ESDD).
+By conducting extensive experiments on the benchmark datasets of EnvSDD and ESDD-Challenge-TestSet datasets, we indicate that (1) Detecting deepfake audio of sound event and sound scene should be considered as individual tasks; (2) A model for ESDD task trained on sound event can be effectively applied for ESDD task on sound scene; (3) finetuning a pre-trained model is effective for ESDD task rather than training a model from scratch.
+We eventually propose the best model for the ESDD task by combining finetuning the pre-trained BEATs model with our proposed two-phase training strategy.